 The grasshopper pictured above is feasting on nectar from the American Burnett flower.
 Later the flowerhead turns color and camouflages it.
 In winter the umbrella shape of the leaves provide air pockets to help insulate its eggs in the soil from the harshest winters.

 What can you do to help the monarchs?
 You can not only plant pollinators so they have food; you can also plant milkweed to provide the nursery for their next-gen of young.
-The few species of milkweed are the only plant that monarchs will lay their eggs on.
+The few species of milkweed are the ONLY plant that monarchs will lay their eggs on.
 Pictured below is a monarch laying an egg on a marsh milkweed plant (Asclepia incarnata) in a DuPage yard:

 Monarch butterfly web tutorial is a 57 minute tutorial on monarchs.
+Courtesy US Fish and Wildlife Service.

 In Spring they also enjoy sipping from the Columbine flower (close-up below)